 The project will bring together colleagues at Oxford and beyond, as well as teachers and pupils from across the UK, to develop and test translation activities that explicitly seek to include and appeal to the broadest range of young people by taking account of ethnicity, socio-economic background, gender and sexuality.
 The project involves partnerships with the Oxford University Department of Education, St Mary’s University, Twickenham and the new Special Interest Group on Decolonising the Modern Foreign Languages curriculum (Association for Language Learning) – ensuring that trainee and established teachers are closely involved from the outset.

 Inclusive Outreach through Translation [IOT] is a partnership between the Translation Exchange, the Oxford Modern Languages Faculty and the Stephen Spender Trust.
 It is co-funded by these organisations and by the Humanities Division Culture Change Fund.

-From summer 2021 we will work with other partners across the sector to publish:
+During 2021 and 2022 we are working with other partners across the sector to publish:

 - example resources for inclusive outreach

 - a set of principles to guide inclusive outreach

 - guidelines for how translation can be used to make outreach inclusive.

 If you are interested in taking part, please email Catriona Parry, the Project Coordinator.